When using a modern journaling filesystem such as

 mount-countagain.
 Has it increased by one?

-if you have configured GRUB to show one; by default on Fedora,
+if you have configured GRUB to show one.

 To get a GRUB prompt at boot time if it doesn't show by default,

 (which is the number of seconds to display the GRUB menu before